Coded Caching with Shared Caches and Private Caches: Introduction

 A network model similar to that in Fig.~\ref{fig:setting} was considered in \cite{MeR} and \cite{PNR} to account for the secrecy constraints in the conventional shared cache setup.
-However, in \cite{MeR} and \cite{PNR}, the size of user caches was fixed to be unity ($M_p=1$) as it is used to store only the one-time pads used for transmissions.
+However, in \cite{MeR} and \cite{PNR}, the size of user cache was fixed to be unity ($M_p=1$) as the users' private caches stored only the one-time pads used for transmissions.
 Another network model similar to ours is the hierarchical content delivery network considered in \cite{KNM}.
-The hierarchical network in \cite{KNM} consists of two layers of caches arranged in a tree-like structure with the server at the root node and the users connected to the leaf caches.
+The hierarchical network in \cite{KNM} consists of two layers of caches arranged in a tree-like structure with the server as root node and the users are connected to the leaf caches.
 Each leaf cache serves only a single user.
-Each parent cache communicates with its children caches in the adjacent layer.
+Each parent cache communicates only with its children caches.
 Hence, there is no direct communication between the server and the users.
 Each user is able to retrieve its demanded file using the contents of the leaf cache it is accessing and the messages received from the adjacent parent cache.
 For this hierarchical network, a coded caching scheme based on decentralized placement was designed in \cite{KNM} to minimize the number of transmissions made in various layers.
 In our model, the placement is centralized and the communication between the server and the users happens over a single-hop.